 Emotions can run high in inheritance and other trusts and estates disputes.
-When they do, Shira Shapiro helps her clients shoulder the burdens litigation creates and achieve meaningful results.
+When they do, Shira Shapiro helps her clients shoulder their burdens and achieve meaningful results.
 Committed to serving clients from all backgrounds, Shira’s practice has a particular focus on helping clients successfully navigate the complex world of inheritance and other wealth management conflicts.

-Shira understands the choices and case strategies that deliver litigation success.
-Her early experience in all phases of litigation includes an in-depth understanding of the critical components of intellectual property damages analysis and economics.
-This background gives Shira an enhanced capacity for parsing controlling laws and fully evaluating the financial issues often found at the core of estate and wealth management disputes.
+Shira understands the choices and case strategies that deliver success.
+Shira has an enhanced capacity for parsing controlling laws and fully evaluating the legal issues often found at the core of estate and wealth management disputes.
 Adept at time and resource management, Shira can also help clients realistically assess their situation and implement effective case planning and case management tactics.

 Shira represents the entire spectrum of Trust and Estate clients, including individuals and families, beneficiaries, charitable organizations, closely held family enterprises and their members, corporate fiduciaries, conservators, guardians, nonprofits, and personal representatives.
 Shira has handled cases in Minnesota and in courts across the country.
 Before attending law school, Shira worked with a litigation and trial consulting company, consulting trial teams from national law firms on presentation and trial theme strategies.